 The cervix is the narrow passage that forms the lower end of the uterus and although it is small, it is responsible for many important functions throughout the reproductive cycle.
 This small donut-shaped area is an amazing structure that protects the inside of the uterus, yet can also temporarily shrink away during labor to allow a fetus to pass through and be born.
 And while it has a big job to do, it can also carry risks of cervical cancer, which without routine checkups and exams, can go undetected.

-“Anyone born with a cervix is potentially at risk for cervical cancer—women, trans men, some intersex individuals, and some people with other gender identities,” Kristen Hamrick, MD, Family Medicine says.
+“Anyone born with a cervix is potentially at risk for cervical cancer—women, trans men, some intersex individuals, and some people with other gender identities,” Melissa Hamrick, MD, Family Medicine says.
 Cervical cancer is the 7th most common cancer in the world and kills more than 300,000 people each year.
 In the USA, cervical cancer causes about 4,200 deaths annually.

 Early Detection of Cervical Cancer